What to know about duloxetine (Cymbalta)

-As with many SSRIs, Cymbalta may cause sexual side effects in both males and females.
+The medication may also cause sexual side effects in both males and females.

-The manufacturers, Eli Lilly, warn that it can lead to liver damage, abnormal bleeding, and skin reactions.
+The manufacturers, Eli Lilly, warn that the drug can lead to liver damage, abnormal bleeding, and skin reactions.

-It can also lead to serotonin syndrome, a potentially fatal condition involving agitation, hallucinations or coma, among other symptoms.
+Cymbalta can also lead to serotonin syndrome.
+This syndrome can be a potentially fatal condition that can cause agitation, hallucinations, and coma, among other symptoms.

-Women should not take Cymbalta during pregnancy or when breastfeeding, because animal studies indicate that it is likely to have adverse effects on development of the fetus and during early childhood.
+Women should not take Cymbalta during pregnancy or when breastfeeding.
+Animal reproduction studies indicate that Cymbalta is likely to have adverse effects on the development of a fetus in the womb and after birth.

 Cymbalta may interact with some other drugs.

-Patients, and especially children and adolescents, may initially have suicidal thoughts when starting to use Cymbalta.
-The doctor must monitor patients carefully during the first 4 months of treatment for mood changes and other adverse effects.
+The FDA black box warning advises that people may initially have suicidal thoughts when starting to use Cymbalta, especially children and adolescents.
+For this reason, doctors monitor people carefully during the first 4 months of treatment for mood changes and other adverse effects.

-If any of the following symptoms or situations occur, patients should tell their doctor immediately:
+If any of the following symptoms occur or get worse, people must tell their doctor immediately:

 - worsening symptoms of depression